meilisearch/meilisearch/README.md

 ### Documentation

 Now that your MeiliSearch server is up and running, you can learn more about how to tune your search engine in [the documentation](https://docs.meilisearch.com).
-Also, added the performance and technical features tab under the documentation ;)

 ## Contributing